DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 For each video directory in labeled-data this function creates a subdirectory with **labeled** as a suffix.
 Those directories contain the frames plotted with the annotated body parts.
 The user can double check if the body parts are labeled correctly.
 If they are not correct, the user can reload the frames (i.e. `deeplabcut.label_frames`), move them around, and click save again.

 **CROP+LABEL:** When you are done checking the label quality and adjusting if needed, please then use this new function to crop frames /labels for more efficient training.
-PLEASE call this before you create a training dataset by:
+PLEASE call this before you create a training dataset by running:
 ```python
 deeplabcut.cropimagesandlabels(path_config_file, userfeedback=False)
 ```